 “I wish I could have protected my brother,” Bassam said sadly.
 “My brother just made some bad decisions because he loved Noru.
 But you cannot tell someone not to love, just as you can’t tell a flower in the spring not to bloom because someday its petals will wilt, dry out and fall off.

 “After her official mourning period is over, Queen Noru will return.
 She’s young and classically beautiful — her one child will not be an impediment — for her to marry again.”

 “It sounds like you may have someone in mind,” Garcia observed.

 “Prince Abdul has observed how beautiful Queen Noru is.
 I know what to expect next.”

-“You don’t think that the king’s death was an accident.”
-Garcia said.
+“You don’t think that the king’s death was an accident?”
+Garcia asked.

-Bassam looked down, his face now the picture of grief.
+Bassam looked down, his face now the picture of grief, and said nothing.

 Garcia continued.
 “I won’t join any social media groups to exchange messages with you.”